OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/V3/README.txt

     ```
     -------------------------

-  1.3 "name": Replace the value with your expected AAD app name.
+  1.3. "name": Replace the value with your expected AAD app name.

 2. Update Teams app manifest
-  A `WebApplicationInfo` object needs to be added into your Teams app manifest to enable SSO in the Teams app.
+  Open your Teams app manifest file, add a `WebApplicationInfo` object with the value of your SSO app.
   [HelpLink] https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema#webapplicationinfo
-  Open your Teams app manifest template, and append the following object in the manifest:

   For example:
   ```
   "webApplicationInfo": {